SuavePlan/iconz/README.md

    * This is an array of sizes, whether as an integer
    * or a string.
    *
+   * @example
    * As a string you can either just use a single number
-   * @example '56' - which will be both the width and height *
+   * '56' - which will be both the width and height
+   * @example
-   * Or if the width differs from the height, use the following format
+   * If the width differs from the height, use the following format
-   * @example '120x80' which means the width 120 and height of 80.
+   * '120x80' which means the width 120 and height of 80.
-   *
-   * @var sizes
    */
   sizes: (string | number)[];

   /**
-   * This is the folder you wish to store the images
+   * This is the output you wish to store the images
    * generated from this configuration.
    *
-   * If left blank, it will use the default folder
+   * If left blank, it will use the default output
    * from the main configuration.
    *
-   * @var folder
    */
-  folder?: string;
+  output?: string;

   /**
    * These resizing options are ones from the sharp library,